-Washington Ranked Top 3 for UFO Sightings! [video & photo gallery] | The New WARM 106.9
+Washington Ranked Top 3 for UFO Sightings! - WARM 106.9

-Yes, you read that right.
-A recent study placed Seattle higher than the notorious Area 51 in Nevada.
-But top 3?
-Check out the story in the seattlepi.com (HERE).
+A recent study placed Seattle higher than the notorious Area 51 in Nevada with our own ‘area’ to possibly spot a UFO.
+Check out the story (HERE).
 Now I read the story as ‘reported sightings’.
-So, a google search for best place to see a UFO we really didn’t place at all.

 - BEST PLACE TO SEE A UFO (HERE)